Cosigners of Boston Students: Rent an Off Campus Apartment vs. Buy an Investment Property

 Boston is a major education hub.
 It has a total of 35 higher learning institutions including community colleges, regular colleges, and universities.
-This, coupled by its small-town feel but with all city life perks, makes it one of the best places to live in.
-We discuss why it’s a better long term goal to own an Investment property rather than look for apartments for rent in Boston.
-That Boston in particular can not only be a winning place for education but also a chance to acquire a great investment property while you put kids through school.
+This, coupled with its small-town feel and all the perks of city life, makes it one of the best places to live.
+We discuss why it’s a better long term goal for cosigners to own an investment property rather than look for apartments for rent in Boston.
+Boston in particular can not only be a winning place for education but also a chance to acquire a great investment property while you put kids through school.

 So why not take advantage of low inventory by buying and holding on for the long run?
-Many people buy properties for their children to save money on rent but then end up realizing it was often a better investment than they imagined.
-Many parents realize that after 4 years they ended up with a positive cash flow investment that helped pay for their kids’ college.
-Some people have actually purchased properties and sold them four years later than created more of a profit than the cost of four years of college!
+Instead of being lease cosigners, many people buy properties for their children to save money on rent.
+However, they end up realizing it was often a better investment than they imagined.
+Many parents realize that after 4 years they ended up with a positive cash flow investment that helped pay for their child’s college tuition.
+Some people have actually purchased properties, sold them four years later, and created more of a profit than the cost of four years of college!

 Renting does not provide such a safe harbor or opportunities.
-Renting a property implies having to make monthly payments to the landlord.
-And as property prices climb, property taxes go up, so nearly all landlords move their rent up to offset the tax increase.
-Therefore over the long run it makes much more sense to own property in Boston than rent.
+Cosigners realize that renting a property means having to make monthly payments to the landlord.
+But as property prices climb, property taxes go up.
+As a result, nearly all landlords raise the rent to offset the tax increases.
+Therefore, in the long run it makes much more sense to own property in Boston than rent.

 Unless Boston somehow magically adds more land to its footprint, the trend clearly points to continued property appreciation.
-City living and the shared economy are where it is at right now and more people are moving to cities across the country than ever.
-This is also true now as it ripples out away from the core city areas.
+City living and the shared economy are where it is at right now.
+Nation-wide, more people than ever are moving to cities.
+This is also rippling away from the core city areas.
 More and more developers are building nicer properties right on the edge of the city.
-These properties can also be great investment properties when strategically purchased near great transportation options or high appeal local and unique businesses and restaurants.
+These properties can also be excellent investments when strategically located near convenient transportation options or unique, high-appeal local businesses and restaurants.

 Overall mortgages have become quite stable, especially after the financial crisis in 2008.
 There are still many opportunities to get long fixed rate mortgages at historically low rates.
-Even with rates threatening to move up because of a robust economy, there are larger financial underpinnings in the world wide economy that could possibly keep interest rates low for a longer period of time than most people expect.
-If you purchase a property today and your mortgage lets you cover all expenses and have a little left over for your pocket; you are probably in good shape for the long run.
+Even with rates threatening to move up because of a robust economy, there are larger financial underpinnings in the worldwide economy that could possibly keep interest rates low for a longer period of time than most people expect.
+If you purchase a property today, and your mortgage lets you cover all expenses with a little left over to put in your pocket, you are probably in good shape for the long run.

-Rents have been steadily climbing in Boston for a very long time now so eventually the profit spread widens in your favor.
-Therefore it is often better to hurry up and buy real estate rather than rent.
-While you will most likely pay the same amount in mortgage for the next several years, and Boston rentals rates are bound to rise at tight market conditions continue to persist.
+Rents have been steadily climbing in Boston for a very long time.
+Eventually the profit spread widens in your favor.
+Therefore, it is often better to hurry up and buy real estate rather than rent or be a cosigner.
+While you will most likely pay the same amount in mortgage for the next several years, and Boston rental rates are bound to rise at tight market conditions continue to persist.
 You also start to build considerably equity in the property the longer you hold onto the investment.
 So you end up having two powerful positive financial outcomes going in your favor.